Announcing “Churchill and the Avoidable War”

-World War II was the defining event of our age—the climactic clash between liberty and tyranny.
+The Second World War was the defining event of our age—the climactic clash between liberty and tyranny.
 It led to revolutions, the demise of empires, a protracted Cold War, and religious strife still not ended.
 Yet Churchill maintained that it was all avoidable.

-This new book is published and available as a Kindle Single or an illustrated paperback via Amazon USA and Amazon UK.
-I would be most grateful if anyone who reads it would consider posting a short review on the Amazon pages above.
+This book is available as a Kindle Single or an illustrated paperback via Amazon USA and Amazon UK.
+I would be most grateful any reader posts a short review on the Amazon pages.
 Just go to the Amazon page and scroll down to “reader reviews.”

-This book examines Churchill’s argument: his prescriptions to prevent war, not in retrospect but at the timehis formulas, his actions, the degree to which he pursued them.
-It shows that he was both right and wrong: right that Hitler could have been stopped; wrong that he did all he could to stop him.
-It is based on what really happened—evidence that has been “hiding in public” for many years, thoroughly referenced in over 200 footnotes to Churchill’s words and those of his contemporaries.
+This book examines Churchill’s argument: his prescriptions to prevent war, not in retrospect but at the time.
+Here are his formulas, his actions, the degree to which he pursued them.
+Churchill was both right and wrong.
+Hitler was stoppable; yet even Churchill did not do all he could to stop him.
+The text covers what really happened—evidence that has been “hiding in public” for many years.
+It is thoroughly referenced with over 200 footnotes to Churchill’s words and those of his contemporaries.

-We must bear in mind that Churchill was out of office, that he had no plenary authority.
-But he did have stature, and the challenges were great: the rise of Hitler; the rearming of Germany; violations of the Versailles Treaty; the push for German hegemony, the remilitarization of the Rhineland, the Anschluss with Austria, the Munich Agreement and the seizure of Czechoslovakia; missed opportunities for useful relationships with Russia and America.
-Of course these challenges were not to Britain alone—particularly in the cases of the Rhineland and Czechoslovakia.
+We must bear in mind that for ten years before war began Churchill was out of office.
+He had no plenary authority.
+But he did have stature, and the challenges were great.
+There was the rise of Hitler; the rearming of Germany; violations of the Versailles Treaty.
+There was the push for German hegemony, the remilitarization of the Rhineland, the Anschluss with Austria.
+Then came the Munich Agreement and the seizure of Czechoslovakia.
+Along the way were many missed opportunities for useful relationships with Russia and America.
+Of course the challenges were Britain’s alone—particularly in the cases of the Rhineland and Czechoslovakia.

 Chapter 1.
 Germany Arming: Encountering Hitler, 1930-34